JzHuai0108/roscpp_android/README.md

 since the wstool failed frequently to download packages in a controlled network.
 Both local_download.sh and download_ros_tar.py can be invoked multiple times to fix download failures without deleting existing downloads.
 Also, we updated the package paths for convenience with download_ros_tar.py.

+3. We write a python script download_opencv_deps.py to download the opencv dependency files such as xfeature resources, and put them to /docker/roscpp_android_ndk/ros_android/output/catkin_ws/src/opencv3/.cache.

 ## [Installation - under the hood](#installation)